 Father Dave told parishioners that he especially enjoyed celebrating Mass in local nursing homes as part of the health ministry created in 2001 by Father Vince as a way of "giving back" to older parishioners.
-The program, now run by Peggy Clegg, who was hired as the new pastoral associate for health and senior ministries in November 2008, is unusual nationally.
-Most such programs are run by part-timers, volunteers or hospital personnel.
-The ministry has expanded to serve all ages through volunteers called Christopher Ministers, who bring the Eucharist to shut-ins and nursing home residents.
+The program, now run by Peggy Clegg, who was hired as pastoral associate for health and senior ministries in November 2008, is unusual nationally.
+Most such programs are run by part-timers, volunteers, or hospital personnel.
+The ministry has expanded to serve all ages through volunteers known as Christopher Ministers, who bring Eucharist to shut-ins and nursing home residents.

-In addition, the Gabriel Project helps pregnant women having crises and distributes donations of baby supplies and clothing.
+In addition, the Gabriel Project helps pregnant women and distributes donations of baby supplies and clothing.